manelpuig/rUBot_tutorial_ws/Documentation/1_ROS_setup.md

 ```shell
 docker run --name ROS1_Noetic_share -e DISPLAY=host.docker.internal:0.0 --mount src="C:\Users\HP\OneDrive\Escritorio\ROS\shared_folder",dst=/home/myDocker_shared,type=bind -it ros1_noetic_mpuig:latest
 ```

+### **1.2.
+XLaunch**
+For graphical interface, open Xlaunch:
+- First choose “Multiple windows” and set to 0 the “Display number”
+- Then, set “Start no client” in the second screen
+- In the third screen, click “Clipboard” and Primary Selection and “Disable access control”, while leaving “Native opengl” unclicked
+- And just click “Finalize” in the last screen

+### **1.3.
+VS Code**
+Use your Visual Studio Code with the extensions:

+- Docker
+- Dev Containers

+Execute the container and Connect to it within VS Code:

+- from left-side menu choose Docker
+- right-click on the running container and select "Attach VS Code"

 ## **2. Prepare your Workspace**
 Once you are in the ROS Noetic Virtual machine, you can: